-But how much yogurt should you feed your dog if you suspect them of having a yeast infection?
+But how much yogurt should you feed your dog if you suspect it has a yeast infection?
 And how often?
-Read on to find out what you should be doing to help keep your dog happy and itch-free.
+Read on to find out what you should do to help keep your dog happy and itch-free.

 What Are Yeast Infections?

-Before learning about how yogurt can help treat your dog’s yeast infection it is best to know what it is.
+Before learning how yogurt can help treat your dog’s yeast infection, it is best to know what it is.
 Dr. Becker with Mercola Healthy pets explains it best, but to make it easier to understand… It is like an overgrown lawn.

 Like humans, dogs have many microorganisms that live in their bodies.
 Most of these hang around and never cause any kind of problems.
-A lot are even good for your dog’s health!
+A lot are even suitable for your dog’s health!